ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 3. Order items can be cancelled before the order is packed.
 4. The deals page has a progress bar that shows the percentage of deals claimed.
+5. If the user clicks through to a product page for a product that they have previously purchased, the page product page will display the date that the product was previously purchased, which is useful for accidentally purchasing the same product more than once.

 ### Cons